alexapostolu/night/README.md

 # Night

 An interpreted programming language that combines the simplicity of Python, with the type concepts of the C family.
-The main goal of Night was to design a intuitive easy to learn language.
+The main goal of Night is to design an intuitive and easy to learn language.

-It's still in very early development, and there's a lot to get done.
+It's still in early development, and there's a lot to get done.

 ---

 ### Source Build

-Currently, only a Windows and a UNIX source build are supported.
+Currently, only a Windows and a Linux source build are supported.

 Windows system requirements:
 - GCC and a working console